Epiphany (feeling): In religion

 In Christianity, the Epiphany refers to a realization that Christ is the Son of God.
 Western churches generally celebrate the Visit of the Magi as the revelation of the Incarnation of the infant Christ, and commemorate the Feast of the Epiphany on January 6.
 Traditionally, Eastern churches, following the Julian rather than the Gregorian calendar, have celebrated Epiphany (or Theophany) in conjunction with Christ's baptism by John the Baptist and celebrated it on January 19; however, other Eastern churches have adopted the Western Calendar and celebrate it on January 6.
 Some Protestant churches often celebrate Epiphany as a season, extending from the last day of Christmas until either Ash Wednesday, or the Feast of the Presentation on February 2.

 In more general terms, the phrase "religious epiphany" is used when a person realizes their faith, or when they are convinced an event or happening was really caused by a deity or being of their faith.
-In Hinduism, for example, epiphany might refer to Arjuna's realization that Krishna (incarnation of God serving as his charioteer in the "Bhagavad Gita") is indeed representing the Universe.
+In Hinduism, for example, epiphany might refer to Arjuna's realization that Krishna (serving as his charioteer in the "Bhagavad Gita") is indeed representing the Universe.
 The Hindu term for epiphany would be bodhodaya, from Sanskrit bodha "wisdom" and udaya "rising".
 Or in Buddhism, the term might refer to the Buddha obtaining enlightenment under the bodhi tree, finally realizing the nature of the universe, and thus attaining Nirvana.
 The Zen term kensho also describes this moment, referring to the feeling attendant on realizing the answer to a koan.